XMapper/XMapper.Testing/README.md

 AllAreValidInAssemblies(new [] { Assembly.Load("MyAssembly1"), Assembly.Load("MyAssembly2") }, TestCases.All);

-// or only validate specific mappers:
-IsValid(mapper, TestCases.All);

-// or specify only specific test cases from the TestCases flags enum:
+// specify only specific test cases from the TestCases flags enum:
 AllAreValidInAssembly("Project1", TestCases.NotNullDefaults | TestCases.TargetNullDefaults);

+// exclude one test case:
+AllAreValidInAssembly("Project1", TestCases.All & ~TestCases.NoPublicFields);

+// only validate specific mappers:
+IsValid(MyProject1.Class1._someStaticFieldWithMapper, TestCases.All);

 ```

 Hovering over methods and `TestCases` enum values in your editor will provide guiding documentation.